California Scooter Rental Accident Compensation

-Scooter accidents can be caused by a number of circumstances, yet mostly will fall under the following four categories.
+Scooter accidents can be caused by a number of circumstances, yet most will fall under the following four categories.

 These types of accidents are catastrophic.
-Accidents that occur between a vehicle and a scooter rider are not very common, which is a blessing because the potential for severe injuries or losses is high.
+Accidents that occur between a vehicle and a scooter rider do not happen quite often, which is a blessing because the potential for severe injuries or losses is high.
 One common cause of these types of accidents is when a scooter rider is struck by a driver who is opening a car door.

-Most cities have rules in place that require scooter riders to use the bike lane or stay to the far right of the street as possible.
-Also, drivers are required to use their side mirrors and check for any pedestrians, vehicles, or scooter riders before opening their door.
-A driver who opens their car door suddenly and hits an E-scooter rider can be held liable for that accident.
+Most cities have rules in place that require scooter riders to use the bike lane or stay to the far right of the street.
+Also, drivers are required to use their side mirrors and check for any pedestrians, vehicles, or scooter riders before opening their doors.
+A driver who opens their car door suddenly and hits an e-scooter rider can be held liable for that accident.

 Single Scooter Rider Accidents

-Single scooter rider accidents are the most common.
+Single scooter rider accidents are very common.
 Most of these accidents happen because a rider lost control of his or her scooter.
-This doesn’t necessarily mean that the scooter rider is completely at fault.
+This doesn’t necessarily mean that the scooter rider is completely at-fault.
 Single scooter accidents still happen despite the rider abiding by all applicable safety regulations, such as when he or she rides over a bump in the street or a broken patch of asphalt that causes a loss of control.

-has become increasingly common and problematic for scooter riders who have reached their destination to just abandon their scooters in unsafe places.
-This can cause a pedestrian to trip and suffer injuries
+It has become increasingly common and problematic for scooter riders who have reached their destination to just abandon their scooters in unsafe places.
+This can cause a pedestrian to trip and suffer injuries.

 Pedestrians who are injured after tripping over a scooter may be entitled to compensation for their losses, depending on the circumstances.
 Below are a few common scenarios regarding liability: